One killed, one injured in I-135 crash near Newton

 Harvey County Dispatch said around midnight Sunday, a black four-door passenger car was driving northbound in the southbound lanes of traffic.
 Shortly afterward, the car collided with a transport van head-on traveling southbound.

+45-year-old Jeremy Sagerty of Wichita was driving the wrong way and died, according to the Kansas Highway Patrol.

-One of the drivers died.
-The other driver was transported to a Wichita hospital.
+The other driver was transported to a Wichita hospital with minor injuries.

 Authorities anticipate southbound traffic between mile markers 28-36 to be slowed down for the next hour.